 Photo: U.S. Department of Defense

-Burn pits have operated widely at military sites in Iraq and Afghanistan.
+Burn pits were a common way to get rid of waste at military sites in Iraq and Afghanistan.

-At this time, research does not show evidence of long-term health problems.
+At this time, research does not show evidence of long-term health problems from exposure to burn pits.
+VA continues to study the health of deployed Veterans.

 If you are concerned about your exposure to burn pits, talk to your health care provider or local VA Environmental Health Coordinator.